All About Sudden cardiac arrest- By Dr Srikant Sharma

 Sudden Cardiac/Sudden Cardiac Death is a major public health issue and among the top contributors to the global premature death burden.
 Although the incidence has declined with the advances in IHD management.
 Lesser gains have been made in the younger cohort and those with known cardiac disease and families of SCD victims.
 For families of SCD victims, a definitive diagnosis is paramount, where ever possible, genetic screening.

 At a population level, By-stander BLS(basic life support)training and AED availability (Automatic External cardiac Defibrillator) have improved survivals rate in the western hemisphere, but further gains can be made globally with regular, high‐impact public health campaigns.

 In essence, with USD 95 billion spent on medical research annually.
-In developing countries like India; It is imperative to acknowledge that a cumulative effort in terms of BLS/ACLS/CPR awareness, widespread availability of AEDs (Automatic External cardiac Defibrillator) and adoption of standardized protocols itself can certainly bring about a positive impact towards rise in survival rates of Sudden Cardiac Arrests.
+In developing countries like India; It is imperative to acknowledge that a cumulative effort in terms of BLS/ACLS/CPR awareness, widespread availability of AEDs (Automatic External cardiac Defibrillator) and adoption of standardized protocols itself can certainly bring about a positive impact towards a rise in survival rates of Sudden Cardiac Arrests.

-Dr Srikant Sharma, Senior Consultant Physician, AND Dr Faraz Nawaz Resident Emergency; Moolchand Medcity, New Delhi
+Dr Srikant Sharma, Senior Consultant Physician, and Dr Faraz Nawaz Resident Emergency; Moolchand Medcity, New Delhi